infoaed/sse.js/README.md

 request.

 This package is designed to provide a usable replacement to `EventSource` that makes all of this possible: `SSE`.
-It is a fully compatible `EventSource` polyfill so you should be able to do this if you want/need to:
+It is a mostly `EventSource` compatible so you should be able to do this if you want/need to:

 ```js